Error Detection in Data Transmission: Methods, Metrics & Examples

 Error detection techniques add additional data to a message that receivers use to ensure error-free information.
 If there’s any inconsistency, the receiver understands that there are errors in the received message.
 These techniques can be systematic or non-systematic.

 Systematic error detection adds a fixed number of check bits, also known as parity data, to the message during transmission.
 The parity data is data bits that came out of an encoding algorithm.
-The receiver applies the same algorithm to both the received data bits and check bits.
+The receiver applies the same algorithm to both the received data bits and the check bits.
 If there is a discrepancy between the computed and received check bits, an error is detected.

 On the other hand, non-systematic code transforms the original message into an encoded message (retaining the same information) with at least as many bits as the original message.